 Simple Sperm Wash

-- This wash technique is the most basic way of washing and preparing sperm for IUI, especially when sperm count & motility is low
+- This wash technique is the most basic way of washing and preparing sperm for IUI treatment, especially when sperm count & motility is low

 - Such sperms cannot withstand high centrifugation speed & time used during other Sperm Washing Techniques or can adversely affect such sperm's survival

 Swim Up Technique